Privacy Policy

 5.2 Apple Health

-You can disconnect Apple Health at any time.
+You can disconnect Apple Health at any time from Settings > Integrations.
 When disconnected, HealthKit tools stop returning data.

-You can disconnect Google services at any time.
-Tokens are cleared from Keychain and revocation is attempted with Google.
+• Google services (Calendar, Gmail, Contacts) — tokens are cleared from Keychain and revocation is attempted with Google.

 5.4 Microphone & Speaker